serilog-tracing/serilog-tracing/README.md

 # SerilogTracing

-> ⚠ This project isn't ready to check out just yet, please drop by again soon.
+An **experimental** Serilog extension for producing and capturing hierarchical traces.

-An experimental Serilog extension for producing and capturing hierarchical traces.
+This is the logical successor to [SerilogTimings](https://github.com/nblumhardt/serilog-timings), which provides very similar functionality, but emits plain log events rather than hierarchical traces.

 ## What is _SerilogTracing_?